opentelekomcloud/security-concept/README.md

   to them in due time.

-* We adopt the [Four Opens](https://www.openstack.org/four-opens/) as fundamental governing priniples published by the Open Infrastructure Foundation.
+* We adopt the [Four Opens](https://www.openstack.org/four-opens/) as fundamental governing principles published by the Open Infrastructure Foundation.

 * We participate in our umbrella organization's [bug bounty program](https://www.telekom.com/en/corporate-responsibility/data-protection-data-security/security/details/closing-security-gaps-360054).
-We enourage submission as long as some conditions are met.
+We encourage submission as long as some conditions are met.

 ## Credentials and key material in these repos

 You may find apparently sensitive data in our repos including, but not limited to

-* PEM encoded X509v3 certifiates,
+* PEM encoded X509v3 certificates,
 * PEM encoded private keys,
 * SSH public keys,
 * passwords for various cloud services, and